sciZer0/7/v/README.md

 when for a Validator being in the list, there is no need to have significant money and put it as the stake, and

-when for the Validator, there are very generous incentives to work properly (say, $5 million annually),
+when for the Validator, there are highly generous incentives to work properly (say, $5 million annually),

 then this Validator from the list will work properly.
 Honestly.

 So we might, for example, just drop out the Solana's stake-weighted selection algorithm, used to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list,  -- and replace it with a random number selection algorithm  -- to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list.

-Importantly, as mentioned above, there is no problem to automatically exclude any Validator out from the list -- if this Validator would just try doing something wrong -- and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the very generous incentives.
+Importantly, as mentioned above, there is no problem to automatically exclude any Validator from the list -- if this Validator would just try doing something wrong -- and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the highly generous incentives.

 ## Decentralization which is sufficient

 *For reference,

-* 90% of the Bitcoin hashrate is controlled by 11 miner pools;
+* about 90% of the Bitcoin hashrate is controlled by 11 miner pools;
-* 90% of the Ethereum hashrate is controlled by 16 miner pools.*
+* about 90% of the Ethereum hashrate is controlled by 16 miner pools.*

 The main principle of efficiency is that you must never do more than enough – and  exactly this way each efficient blockchain must work.

 The hypothesis/idea is that

-when the list of all current Validators are known (Solana's approach)
+when the list of all current Validators are known (Solana's approach), and

-when the list is limited
+when the list is limited, and

-when Validators are competing very hard for being in the list in order to be receiving highly generous incentives
+when Validators are competing very hard for being in the list in order to be receiving the highly generous incentives, and

-when no malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list and will be replaced with a Validator from the waitinhg list
+when any malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list and replaced with a Validator from the waiting list,

-then the 100 truly-decentralized (truly-autonomous) Validators are the sufficient condition for a blockchain to be considered truly-decentralized and sustainable.
+then 100 truly-decentralized (truly-autonomous) Validators are the sufficient condition for a blockchain to be considered truly-decentralized and sustainable.

 100 or 150, discussable.